 Founder Donna Talarico first dreamed of Hippocampus Magazine while she was working on her MFA in creative writing at Wilkes University.
 More specifically, this brainstorm happened during a morning residency publishing class led by Phil Brady (Etruscan Press) and Chris Busa (Provincetown Arts).
-She bought the domain name in 2009 but sat on it for years.
+She bought the domain name in 2009 but sat on it for a few years.
 (She figured she should focus on her thesis first.
 That, and a little bit of procrastination.)

 In late 2010, the idea gained new traction.
 Then, during an ‘alumni crashing’ at the January 2011 Wilkes creative writing residency, Donna caught up with her mentor, Becky Bradway.
 Over a few winter lagers and some meaningful conversation, Becky provided a seal of approval and warm encouragement.
 A few weeks later, the idea was introduced to the world with a call for submissions for the May 2011 debut issue.